 We want smart, fun, and unexpected.
 Send us your stuff!

 Tory writes, draws, and codes in Los Angeles.
 Her fiction has appeared in Strange Horizons, Drabblecast, and Pseudopod; her art, in Apex, Spellbound, and Strange Horizons, where she also serves as art director.
 Blog | Twitter.

 Stewart is a speculative fiction author and poet, academic librarian, and occasional haikuist, with a background in Monkey Island, web programming, and endless games of Nethack.
 His work has appeared in numerous magazines, and he has lived in England, South Carolina, Japan, and L.A.
 Stewart currently makes his home in Oregon with his wife and kids.

 Interactivity Editor Devi Acharya

 Devi works on games and interactive media projects using writing, design, art, and code.
 You can check out her work at devi-a.com.

 Editor PJ Anthony

 Coder.
 Gamer.
 Reader.
 Writer.
 Rocks an inscrutable poker face.
 Believes through art, a world community with peace, liberty, and justice for all is possible. @proseninja

-Natalia Theodoridou is a media & cultural studies scholar, a finalist for the 2018 World Fantasy Award for Short Fiction, the dramaturge of Adrift Performance Makers (@adriftPM), and a Clarion West graduate (class of 2018).
-Natalia’s stories can be found in Clarkesworld, Strange Horizons, Beneath Ceaseless Skies, Fireside, Nightmare, and elsewhere.
+Natalia Theodoridou is a queer immigrant writer and editor, the winner of the 2018 World Fantasy Award for Short Fiction, and a Clarion West graduate (class of 2018).
+Natalia’s stories have appeared in Clarkesworld, Strange Horizons, Uncanny, Nightmare, Fireside, and elsewhere.
 Rent-a-Vice, Natalia’s first interactive novel, is out by Choice of Games.
 For details, visit www.natalia-theodoridou.com or follow @natalia_theodor on Twitter.